Registering as a pharmacist

 Web: www.pharmacistsupport.org

-This page was last reviewed in November 2023
+This page was last updated in November 2024.

 Further support for newly qualified pharmacists